JM-Nielsen/Technical-Writing-Portfolio/Sample 2.md

   * including audience,
   * purposes,
   * modality,
   * and use.

 Therefore, these **LO**s worked well.

-We decided we’d start small and work out way up to the larger assignments.
-Here is all our course summative assessments, what they are worth, a description, and when they are due.
+We decided we’d start small and work our way up to the larger assignments.
+Here is all our **Course Summative Assessments**, what they are worth, a description, and when they are due.

 | Assignment                        | %    | Description                                   | Due   |
 | :---                              |:----:| :---                                          |:---   |